 Make It Sweet as Pie with ZERO Added Sugar in a High-Speed Blender

 If you do not have a high speed blender, then you can substitute 1/2 cup coconut palm sugar for the dates and put all of the ingredients in a regular blender.
 What is coconut palm sugar?
 It is an unrefined sweetener made from dried coconut palm nectar, so unlike regular table sugar, it is not an empty calorie food.
 I wouldn’t necessarily classify it as a “superfood”, but coconut palm sugar is definitely not a bad option when it comes to natural sweeteners.
-If you can’t find it at your local natural foods store, you can purchase coconut palm sugar on Amazon HERE or online at Vitacost.com one of my favorite online grocery shopping destinations for health foods (click on the ad below to save and for FREE shipping on purchases over $25).
+If you can’t find it at your local natural foods store, you can purchase coconut palm sugar on Amazon HERE.

-Note: If you do not own a Vitamix, now might be a good time to put it on your Christmas wish list!
-Did you know you can get a certified reconditioned Vitamix (which is what I have!) for as little as $379?
+Note: If you do not own a Ninja Professional, now might be a good time to put it on your Christmas wish list!
+You can typically get one for less than $100 on Amazon.
 Click HERE to read more.

 No Time to Make a Homemade Crust?